 What does the congregation do in Evensong?
 The congregation joins in the singing of the hymns, the Apostle’s Creed and the Lord’s Prayer.
 The congregation joins in silent meditation through the prayers and canticles.

 How will I know what I should do during the service?
-A booklet outlining the service will be available (click here to view a pdf of an Evensong booklet).
+A bulletin outlining the service will be available.

 What is a canticle?
 A canticle (from the Latin canticulum, a diminutive of canticum, song) is a hymn (strictly excluding the Psalms) taken from the Bible.